-B is the total contributions to the plan to the credit of the owner, with interest calculated according to the regulations, as of the separation date;
+C is the total contributions to the plan to the credit of the member, with interest calculated according to the regulation, as of the separation date;

-C is the total contributions to the plan to the credit of the member, with interest calculated according to the regulations, as of the date the relationship began according to the regulations.
+D is the total contributions to the plan to the credit of the member, with interest calculated according to the regulation, as of the date the relationship began according to the regulation.

-2. Optional Ancillary Contributions (Defined Benefit Plan) and Voluntary Additional Contributions (All Plans) (Reg. s.
+2. Optional Ancillary Contributions (OAC) and Voluntary Additional Contributions (All Plans) (Reg. s.
 11.4(6))

-To the extent that the owner's pension benefit credit is attributable to optional ancillary contributions made under a defined benefit plan that have not been converted into optional ancillary benefits or to voluntary additional contributions, these contributions must be divided and the spouse's or partner's share determined using the value added method.
+To the extent that the owner's pension benefit credit is attributable to OACs made under a defined benefit plan that have not been converted into optional ancillary benefits (OABs) or to voluntary additional contributions, these contributions must be divided and the spouse's or common-law partner's share determined using the value added method.